 - Djokovic has lost to Denis Istomin, then ranked No. 117; Nick Kyrgios (twice); and David Goffin, the smaller, weaker version of himself.
 He had never lost to Istomin or Goffin in his five previous matches versus each.

-Between his disappointing on-court performance and his curious off-court remarks, there feels like a story here that no one is telling.
+Between his disappointing on-court performance and his curious off-court remarks, there seems to be a story here that no one is telling.
 If you know or have heard anything, you can email us at email@example.com, or tip us in an anonymous, secure, and untraceable way with our SecureDrop system.